Psychological Trauma Claims in Arizona

 Psychological damage can be crippling to an individual and those who depend upon the victim.
 The delicate nature of such injuries requires a compassionate Phoenix personal injury attorney with knowledge and experience in litigating mental anguish.
 Phillips Law Group is here to help.

 Our main offices are located in Phoenix and Tucson, and we accept clients throughout Arizona, including the following communities:

 - Lake Havasu City

 - and many more

 We proudly fight to defend the rights of injury victims like you.
 If you have been psychologically injured in an Arizona auto accident, you may be eligible for financial recourse.
 Our legal team has the expertise to represent you.
-Find out if you have a case today by calling or texting 1-800-706-3000.
+Find out if you have a case today by calling 1-800-706-3000.